|The Wrong Way Out of Payday Loans||Why is Newham a Debt Hotspot?||Our Tips To Avoid Financial Trouble With Payday Loans|

 Since the regulation of the payday loan industry and interest rates capped, payday loans are less of a problem than they once were.
+Additionally many payday loans can be repaid in 6 monthly instalments making them more manageable.
 Payday debt has decreased.
 However, unsecured debts can soon get out of hand when a person has a lot of other repayments to make or suffers a loss of income.

 So what have we learned so far about payday debt?